syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/populatingitems.md

 {% endtabs %}

-You can get the multicolumn sample from the following link
-Sample:

 ## Set items colors and font attributes customization

 In SfPicker items text color and font for both selected and unselected item of SfPicker control can be customized as shown below.